joabehenrique/course-stores/README.md

 >  git clone https://github.com/joabehenrique/crud-angular-spring.git
 ```

-## ☕ Using ...
+## ☕ Using CrudAngularSpring

-To use ..., follow these steps:
+To use CrudAngularSpring, follow these steps:

 ```
 >
 ```

-## 📫 Contributing to Exlivery
+## 📫 Contributing to CrudAngularSpring

-To contribute to Exlivery, follow these steps:
+To contribute to CrudAngularSpring, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <nome_branch>`.
 3. Make your changes and commit them: `git commit -m '<commit_message>'`
-4. Send to the original branch: `git push origin Exlivery / <local>`
+4. Send to the original branch: `git push origin CrudAngularSpring / <local>`
 5. Create the pull request.

 Alternatively, see the GitHub documentation at [how to create a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)..